KeenMate/into-phoenix/example-application.md

 2. On second tab called rental history user can see his/her rental history.
 List of rentals also show total amount of rentals and total price for all rentals displayed in footer.
 User can filter rentals of films by fulltext search of their title.
 List of rentals is also paged by 20.
 All requests are done as pure postbacks.

 3. On third tab called Profile maintenance user can request complete removal of his/her profile and data from database.
-When user is presses "Remove my profile" button user is redirect to a confirmation page with message "Are you sure to remove this profile?".
-By pressing yes, user data, those that are not important for invoincing and accounting, are removed from the database and user is logged out.
+When user presses "Remove my profile" button user is redirect to a confirmation page with message "Are you sure to remove this profile?".
+By pressing yes, user data, those that are not important for invoicing and accounting, are removed from the database and user is logged out.

 ### Administration